-DISCUSSION
+8 DISCUSSION

-We discuss the findings around three topics: the ray pointing technique variants, the effect of the large display, and the limitations of the experiments.
+We discuss the findings around three topics: differences between the ray pointing technique variants, the effect of the large display, and the limitations of the experiments.

-Differences Between Ray Pointing Variants
+8.1 Differences Between Ray Pointing Variants

 Our targeting experiments revealed differences in targeting performance of up to 10%.
 Arrow and laser (both rotational techniques) performed better than their positional counterparts, even for vertical targeting for which we had hypothesized that parallax would have a strong influence.
-Counter to our intuitions, this suggests that parallax is not important for targeting tasks.
+Counter to our intuitions, this seems to suggest that parallax is not important for targeting tasks, at least when cursor feedback is present (as in our experiment).

-The advantage of rotational techniques over image-plane pointing is somewhat surprising because it contradicts the mounting evidence from VR studies that found image-plane to be more efficient.
+The advantage of rotational techniques over image-plane pointing is somewhat surprising because it contradicts some of the evidence from VR studies that found image-plane to be more efficient.
 This evidence implies that targeting tasks are different for 3D and 2D environments, and that practitioners and designers alike should be careful not to extrapolate results from one field into the other, regardless of the apparent similarity of the tasks.

 When looking at the tracing task, the story takes a different turn: laser pointer is no longer the leading technique.
 Instead, image-plane and arrow (the two parallax-free techniques) perform best, which suggests that parallax is a critical factor for this kind of task.
 Designers of large display systems should therefore consider how their selection of ray pointing technique fits with the expected task (e.g., steering vs. selecting).
-The fact that the same technique can produce such different results also opens interesting questions.
+The fact that the same technique can produce such different results depending on how the device is held also opens interesting questions.
 Will users naturally adopt the most advantageous use mode of the device?
 Alternately, how can we design a pointer that encourages the best use of the device?

-Overall, our results suggest that arrow is a good choice for both task types; it performs close to laser pointing in selection tasks, and better in steering tasks.
+Overall, our results suggest that arrow pointing is a good choice for activities that require both targeting and tracing; it performs close to laser pointing in selection tasks, and better in steering tasks.
 Arrow is also relatively cheap to implement compared to image-plane (which requires some degree of head-tracking).
-However, participants did find arrow-pointing tiring (at least for the horizontal targeting task).
-Longer term studies should test whether physical effort is really a serious issue.
+Although participants found arrow pointing tiring for the horizontal targeting task, they did not for experiments 2 and 3.
+Longer term studies should test whether physical effort is really a serious issue; however, the current data suggests that, when comparing raypointing techniques, people's perception of effort is linked to their ability to perform well with that technique rather than to the differences on how the device is held.